pavetheway91/tarbsd/README.md

 * a remote FreeBSD installer with SSH

 ## Installing the builder tool ##
 Download it from the [releases](https://github.com/pavetheway91/tarbsd/releases) page.
-In order to run it, you'll need PHP >= 8.2 with phar, zlib, pcntl and either mbstring or iconv extensions.
-Zopfli enables slightly better kernel compression, but it is optional.
+In order to run it, you'll need PHP >= 8.2 with phar, zlib and pcntl extensions.
+Downloaded app can be updated with the self-update command.
 Alternatively, you can clone the repo and follow instructions at the bottom of this document.
 ```
-pkg install php84 php84-phar php84-zlib php84-pcntl php84-mbstring zopfli

 # make tarbsd builder executable
+# and move it to /usr/local/bin
 chmod +x tarbsd

-# move it to /usr/local/bin
 mv tarbsd /usr/local/bin/tarbsd

+# dependencies
+pkg install php84-phar php84-zlib php84-pcntl

+# (optional) zopfli for better kernel compression
+pkg install zopfli

+# (optional) these might provide some tiny performace benefits
+pkg install php84-mbstring php84-intl
 ```

 ## Usage ##